 Walking along the Venetian harbour, I felt at ease.
 The sun cast its radiant glow over the blue water lapping against the yellow sandstone walls.
 The picturesque walk was complemented by a lone man selling sea sponges on a boat bobbing gently in the water.
 From early morning to late afternoon, he would be ply his trade; despite rarely ever selling anything he was blessed with a radiant smile full of joy.
 I was drawn to this man with whom I struck up a friendship, talking to him every day.
 Harris as he was known was a sailor, having travelled extensively around the Greek islands, and settled long ago on Crete where he had raised his family.
 He had seen times of prosperity and more recently adversity.
 I offered to pay Harris to take me around the Greek islands, knowing that he had difficulty making ends meet, however he answered, “My boat is in disrepair, nevertheless I would take you around for no money whatsoever”.
 One cold winter day he asked me if I wanted to have a drink of schnapps with him.
 Out of respect I said yes.
 I admired the heart of this man, even though schnapps was not to my liking.
 Harris then proceeded to order a couple of drinks from the restaurant across the street from where his boat was moored alongside the harbour.
-I was deeply touched yet saddened as Harris was willing in a moment of sheer hospitality to spend several days wages on a couple of drinks in order to please me.
+I was deeply touched yet saddened, as Harris was willing in a moment of sheer hospitality to spend several days wages on a couple of drinks in order to please me.
 I remonstrated with him not to order any drinks, as I thought that he had the drinks within his boat.
 He asked “Why not, it’s fine!
 Are you worried about the money?”, as he noticed the concerned look on my face.
 After reassuring him that it was okay he finally relented.
 Suffering had merely tempered his beautiful heart, and in this man I sensed a deep sense of humility and serenity despite providing for his family in difficult times.
 How could one not love such a man?
-Never before had I experienced such hospitality amidst suffering.
-I told Harris “May God bless you and always be with you”.
+Never before had I experienced such hospitality amidst adversity.
+I told Harris “May God bless you, and you forever trust in Him ”.
 Harris responded with a sad smile of conviction.
 “And that’s the greatest gift that one can ever wish for in life”